T809DATA/T809DATA_2023/11_and_12_gpt2/README.md

 2.

 ```
-generate(What is the weather like tomorrow?)
+generate("What is the weather like tomorrow?")
 ```

 ->